Skip to main content

 @test

-transition test_record_maker() {
+fn test_record_maker() {

-let r: example_program.aleo/Example = example_program.aleo/mint_record(0field);
+let r: example_program.aleo::Example = example_program.aleo::mint_record(0field);

 assert_eq(r.x, 0field);